 High progesterone is natural during your menstrual cycle and in the early stages of pregnancy.
 Here are symptoms to look out for along with situations where high progesterone levels may require professional health care consultation.

 In some cases, progesterone levels can become too low or too high.
-While naturally high progesterone is usually not a cause for concern, there are certain situations—like medical conditions or hormonal drugs and treatments —that can lead to atypical progesterone levels.
+While naturally high progesterone is usually not a cause for concern, there are certain situations, like medical conditions or hormonal drugs and treatments, that can lead to atypical progesterone levels.
 Here’s what you need to know about high progesterone symptoms and causes.

 When does high progesterone naturally occur?

 Progesterone levels increase naturally during the reproductive cycle.
 In the middle of your menstrual cycle, progesterone thickens the uterine lining.
+Want to understand how progesterone changes throughout your entire cycle?
+Reed the complete guide.

 The corpus luteum is responsible for producing progesterone in the body.
 It’s a temporary gland that supports the early stages of pregnancy if conception occurs until the placenta is formed and takes over progesterone production.
 If it does not, the corpus luteum breaks down, reducing progesterone output and prompting menstruation.